istopwg/ippsample/DEVELOPING.md

 Version Numbering
 -----------------

-The IPP sample code uses a three-part version number separated by periods to represent the major, minor, and patch release numbers.
-Major release numbers indicate large design changes or backwards-incompatible changes to the client library.
-Minor release numbers indicate new features and other smaller changes which are backwards-compatible with previous releases.
-Patch numbers indicate bug fixes to the previous feature or patch release.
+The IPP sample code is released in monthly snapshots using a two-part version number separated by periods to represent the year and month of the release.
+For example, the releases in December 2022 and January 2023 have the following version numbers:

-> Note:
->
-> When we talk about compatibility, we are talking about binary compatibility
-> for public APIs and output format compatibility for program interfaces.
-> Changes to configuration file formats or the default behavior of programs
-> are not generally considered incompatible as the upgrade process can
-> normally address such changes gracefully.

-Production releases use the plain version numbers:

-    MAJOR.MINOR.PATCH
-    1.0.0
-    ...
-    1.1.0
-    ...
-    1.1.23
-    ...
-    2.0.0
-    ...
-    2.1.0
-    2.1.1
-    2.1.2
-    2.1.3

-The first production release in a MAJOR.MINOR series (MAJOR.MINOR.0) is called a feature release.
-Feature releases are the only releases that may contain new features.
-Subsequent production releases in a MAJOR.MINOR series may only contain bug fixes.

-Beta-test releases are identified by appending the letter B to the major and minor version numbers followed by the beta release number:

-    MAJOR.MINORbNUMBER
-    2.2b1

-Release candidates are identified by appending the letters RC to the major and minor version numbers followed by the release candidate number:

-    MAJOR.MINORrcNUMBER
-    2.2rc1
+    2022.12
+    2023.01

+The month number is zero-padded to ensure consistency for both lexical and numeric sorting/comparisons.

 Coding Guidelines